Introduction

 Are you comfortable with the six main categories of history?
 To check your understanding, match the categories of history on the left with the examples on the right.

 This is actually a bit of a trick question.
 It is vital to understand that all of these thinking concepts are valuable.
 Each concept allows you to build one part of a multi-part framework for understanding and telling history.
-Looking at history through this diverse set of lenses allows you to frame the same set of information in different ways.
+Exploring history through this diverse set of lenses allows you to frame the same set of information in different ways.
 You may find you see the same factual information in a completely new light.

 Now that you understand how this course is organized, it is time to examine the process that you will use to analyze historical events and facts for yourself.